 Customize Interactive Map Settings & Map View – Route Editor

-To make your route planning and management as efficient and comfortable as possible, Route4Me’s interactive map provides multiple map settings that allow customizing the way you and your team interact with Route4Me’s route maps.
-In addition to changing the map view, you can also display additional information on the map, such as addresses’ ETA’s for tracking the route’s progress, near real-time traffic congestion for making dynamic changes to avoid traffic jams, the Activity Feed for viewing all performed actions and communicating with your team, geofence activities for checking visitations, and many more.
+To make your route planning and logistics management as efficient and comfortable as possible, Route4Me’s interactive map provides multiple map settings that allow customizing the way you and your team interact with Route4Me’s route maps.
+In addition to changing the map view, you can also display additional information on the map, such as addresses’ ETAs (Estimated Time of Arrival) for tracking drivers and routes’ progress, near real-time traffic congestion for making dynamic changes to avoid traffic jams, the Activity Feed for viewing all performed actions and communicating with your team, geofence activities for checking visitations, and many more.
 Moreover, once you adjusted the preferred map view and settings, these settings will remain unchanged even when you log into your account next time.